flyhb/build-a-berathon/README.md

 10. Approve the HB token spending in MetaMask.
 11. Approve the delivery in MetaMask (requires HB tokens in your wallet).
 12. Check the drone logs to monitor the delivery.
+13. Once the delivery is completed, check the HB payment in your drone owner's account.

 > Note: the web app currently only updates the drone's status and location based on on-chain proofs of liveness, so it follows the simulator heartbeat frequency.
 This will be improved in the next release.